Integralist/integralist.co.uk/content/posts/remote-working.md

 So for example I know a colleague of mine who works in Argentina loves cats and has two of her own.
 I also have cats and we chat regularly in DM's about not only work, but we share pictures of our cats.
 Simple things like that help build stronger relationships and makes working together more meaningful.

-We also follow each other in Instagram, and I have many work friends (current and old) who follow me (and vice-versa) on twitter and facebook.
+We also follow each other on Instagram, and I have many work friends (current and old) who follow me (and vice-versa) on twitter and facebook.
 We spend a large majority of our life at work, so making friends and really caring about who you work with will make a massive positive impact on your enjoyment while at work.

 Don't limit yourself to reaching out to just your team, or to people in your locality.
 Make an effort to take part in various channels of communication (including those that might be happening across different timezones).
 This might be as simple as joining various Slack channels where people talk about certain languages or tech, but it can include joining various 'working groups'.